-Price includes book/CD, autograph, first class postage and handling to US if less than 1 lb, otherwise media mail - A Guide to Chess Improvement is more than 1 lb.
+Price includes book/CD, autograph, postage and handling to US - A Guide to Chess Improvement is more than 1 lb.
 Foreign is extra depending upon type of postal delivery; Canada add $2, airmail to Europe is ~$8 extra.
 Please add 4% for Paypal.
 Please e-mail or call 610-649-0750 if you want to send a check and need my address.

 NOTES: This page is kept up-to-date.
 If you see a book advertised as available then I have it in stock at my home and you don't have to ask.
 But if you wish to e-mail to let me know you are paying by PayPal, chekels, or check, I understand.
 CD's are self-sufficient - they include ChessBase Lite, and don't require additional software.
 Normally CD's are not autographed, but if you want me to autograph case with magic marker, please let me know.
 Please do not make copies of electronic books.
 See below for more info on each book.

 |Book/CD||Availability||Autographed mailing price, including shipping|

 |A Parent's Guide to Chess - Unique & great book! - it's a guide to the world of chess||Electronic word file||$2 updated zipped Word format version (does not have pictures; just text)|

 |Elements of Positional Evaluation, 4th ed.||~2||$20; At http://shop.chesscafe.com , Amazon, etc; errata list => request; available in Kindle|